US Chess Championship

 The US Chess Championship is an invitational tournament organized by the United States Chess Federation to determine the country's chess champion.

 It is the oldest national chess tournament.
 The event originated as a challenge match in 1845, but the champion has been decided by tournament play under the auspices of the USCF since 1936.
 The tournament has fluctuated between a round-robin tournament and a Swiss system.
-From 1999 to 2006, the championship was sponsored and organized by the Seattle Chess Foundation (later renamed America's Foundation for Chess) and featured a larger body of competitors, made possible by the change to a Swiss-style format.
+From 2000 to 2006, the championship was sponsored and organized by the Seattle Chess Foundation (later renamed America's Foundation for Chess); starting in 2002 it featured a larger body of competitors, made possible by the change to a Swiss-style format.
 After the Foundation withdrew its sponsorship, the 2007 and 2008 events were held in Stillwater, Oklahoma, still as a Swiss system, under tournament director Frank K. Berry.
 The Saint Louis Chess Club has hosted the championship since 2009.
 Since 2014, the championship has used a round-robin format.
 The event is often a Zonal tournament for the United States Chess Federation, providing qualifier spots to the Chess World Cup.

 As of 2023, twelve players are invited to compete: the reigning US champion, as well as the respective winners of the US Open Chess Championship and the US Junior Championship.
 The remaining players are chosen by highest invitational rating, in addition to one organizer wildcard.
 Fabiano Caruana is the current US chess champion.